 What’s Coming in How to Get into Art Galleries.
 Part Three.

-The third installment in this series provides more insights, tips, and techniques for you to use in getting your work into galleries of your choice.
+The third installment in this series provides more insights, tips, and techniques to get your work into galleries of your choice.
 If you missed Part One, click the link to read How to Get into Art Galleries.
 Part One.
 It provides unique, insider knowledge and perspective you won’t find anywhere else.
-Look for How to Get into Art Galleries, Part Three, in next week’s post.
+In next week’s post, look for How to Get into Art Galleries, Part Three.

 Here are the latest figures from the Internet: